 Nusa Penida is the largest and most exotic of the 3 Nusa islands, thanks to its collection of unique Hindu temples and picturesque natural features of cliff formations and lagoons.
-More recently, the island became best known as the new sanctuary of the once-endangered Bali starling (originally an endemic species from the forested region of West Bali National Park) following a highly successful captive breeding program.
+More recently, the island became best known as the new sanctuary of the once-endangered Bali starling (originally an endemic species from the forested region of West Bali National Park) following a highly successful captive breeding programme.

 Nusa Penida measures over 200 sq km – significantly larger than the popular Nusa Lembongan and its accessible sister island, Nusa Ceningan.
-Lesser-traveled compared to the other 2, Nusa Penida has a very limited number of hotels and tourist features.
+Lesser-travelled compared to the other 2, Nusa Penida has a very limited number of hotels and tourist features.
 Even so, what it lacks in infrastructure, it makes up for with unspoiled natural beauty and rare cultural highlights.

 Nusa Penida Island - one of the highlights of 10 Places in Bali to Escape the Crowds and 5 Best Dive Sites in Bali (Read all about Bali here)